Santa Clarita, California: 1987–present: Incorporation

 Santa Clarita was ranked in 2006 by Money magazine as 18th of the 100 best places to live in the United States.

 On November 14, 2019, a mass shooting occurred at Saugus High School.
 That morning, Nathaniel Berhow, a 16-year-old junior at the school, used a semi-automatic pistol to shoot five other students, killing two of them, before turning his gun on himself.
 The shooting lasted 16 seconds.
 Survivors were reunited with their parents at nearby Central Park, and injured students were sent to Henry Mayo Hospital in Valencia and Providence Holy Cross Medical Center in Mission Hills.
 The shooter succumbed to his self-inflicted injuries the following day in the hospital.
 A vigil honoring the victims was held at Central Park the next day.

-In the 21st century, the city's developed area has expanded significantly as Lennar, Tri Pointe Homes, and KB Home have constructed housing developments in the area.
-Recent developments within the city limits include Five Knolls, Aliento, Skyline Ranch, Vista Canyon, West Creek, West Hills, River Village, and Toll Brothers at Plum Canyon; just outside the city, the large FivePoint Valencia subdivision is in construction.
-Some of these developments, such as River Village, Villa Metro, and Five Knolls, were constructed near the city center, while others were constructed near the city's edges and later annexed into the city.
+In the 21st century, the city's developed area has expanded significantly as Lennar, Tri Pointe Homes, and KB Home have constructed housing developments in the area, including the neighborhoods of West Creek, West Hills, Aliento, River Village, Skyline Ranch, Vista Canyon, and Five Knolls.
+Just outside the city limits, a large development by the FivePoint company is in construction.